 When seeking a definition from a more spiritual context, we find that Rei can be defined as the Higher Intelligence that guides the creation and functioning of the universe.
 Rei is a subtle wisdom that permeates everything, both animate and inanimate.
 This subtle wisdom guides the evolution of all creation ranging from the unfolding of galaxies to the development of life.
 On a human level, it is available to help us in times of need and to act as a source of guidance in our lives.
 Because of its infinite nature, it is all knowing.
 Rei is also called God and has many other names depending on the culture that has named it.

 With the above information in mind, Reiki can be defined as a non-physical healing energy made up of life force energy that is guided by the Higher Intelligence, or spiritually guided life force energy.
-This is a functional definition as it closely parallels the experience of those who practice Reiki in that Reiki energy seems to have an intelligence of its own flowing where it is needed in the client and creating the healing conditions necessary for the individuals needs.
-It cannot be guided by the mind, therefore it is not limited by the experience or ability of the practitioner.
-Nether can it be misused as it always creates a healing effect. ( It must be kept in mind that Reiki is not the same as simple life force energy as life force energy by itself can be influenced by the mind and because of this, can create benefit as well as cause problems including ill health.)
+This is a functional definition as it closely parallels the experience of those who practice Reiki.
+Reiki energy seems to have an intelligence of its own, flowing where it is needed in the client and creating the healing conditions necessary for the individual's needs.
+It cannot be guided by the mind, therefore, it is not limited by the experience or ability of the practitioner.
+Neither can it be misused as it always creates a healing effect.
+It must be kept in mind that Reiki is not the same as simple life force energy, since life force energy by itself can be influenced by the mind and because of this, it can create benefit as well as cause problems, including ill health.

 The source or cause of health comes from the Ki that flows through and around the individual rather than from the functional condition of the physical organs and tissues.
-It is Ki that animates the physical organs and tissues as it flows through them and therefore is responsible for creating a healthy condition.
-If the flow of Ki is disrupted, the physical organs and tissues will be adversely affected.
-Therefore, it is a disruption in the flow of Ki that is the main cause of illness.
+It is Ki that animates the physical organs and tissues as it flows through them.
+Therefore, is responsible for creating a healthy condition.
+If the flow of Ki is disrupted, the physical organs and tissues will be adversely affected, meaning a disruption in the flow of Ki being here the main cause of illness.

-Therefore, our negative thoughts are not just in the brain, but also collect in various locations through-out the body and in the aura.
+And so, our negative thoughts are not just in the brain, but also collect in various locations throughout the body and in the aura.
 The places where negative thoughts and feelings collect is where Ki is restricted in its flow.
 The physical organs that exist at these locations are restricted in their functioning.
 If the negative thoughts and feelings are not eliminated quickly, illness results.

-The negative thoughts and feelings that are lodged in the unconscious mind/body are the greatest problem as we are not aware of them and therefore, are we are greatly hampered in changing or eliminating them.
+The negative thoughts and feelings that are lodged in the unconscious mind/body are a source of great suffering, as we are not aware of them and therefore, we are greatly hampered in changing or eliminating them.

 The great value of Reiki is that because it is guided by the Higher Intelligence, it knows exactly where to go and how to respond to restrictions in the flow of Ki.
-It can work directly in the unconscious parts of the mind/body which contain negative Ki-inhibiting thoughts and feelings and eliminate them.
-As Reiki flows through a sick or unhealthy area, it breaks up and washes away any negative thoughts or feelings lodged in the unconscious mind/body thus allowing a normal healthy flow of Ki to resume.
-As this happens, the unhealthy physical organs and tissues become properly nourished with Ki and begin functioning in a balanced healthy way thus replacing illness with health.
+It can work directly in the unconscious parts of the mind/body, which contain negative Ki-inhibiting thoughts and feelings so as to eliminate them.
+As Reiki flows through a sick or unhealthy area, it breaks up and washes away any negative thoughts or feelings lodged in the unconscious mind/body, thus allowing a normal healthy flow of Ki to resume.
+As this happens, the unhealthy physical organs and tissues become properly nourished with Ki and begin functioning in a balanced healthy way, thus replacing illness with health.

 This non-invasive, completely benign healing technique is becoming more and more popular.
 As western medicine continues to explore alternative methods of healing, Reiki is destined to play an important role as an accepted and valued healing practice.